MileHacker Logo

 Currency & Exchange

 The official currency of Nepal is the Nepalese Rupee (NPR), commonly denoted as Rs or रू.
 One Rupee divides into 100 Paisa.
-Easily exchange major international currencies (USD, EUR, GBP) at banks, authorized money changers, and larger accommodations in The kathmandu valley and Pokhara.
-Bandipur itself has limited exchange facilities, so exchange sufficient money in major cities in advance of traveling.
+Easily exchange major international currencies (USD, EUR, GBP) at banks, authorized money changers, and larger hotels in The kathmandu valley and Pokhara.
+Bandipur itself has limited exchange facilities, so exchange sufficient money in major cities prior to your trip.

 ATMs & Card Use